-Software name Addres s (0x0) Access Defaul t value cnfg_monitors 4 -8 R/W 0000 0101 Descr ription Config uration register controlling several input monitoring an d switchi ng optior is.
-Bit Bit name Bit description Bit settings Reset 7 7 locked 0 Frequency monitors are cl by the output of TO DPLL.
-Frequency monitors are cl by the local crystal oscillar ocked 0 6 Bit to select whether the main_ref_fail interrupt from the TO DPLL is flagged on the TDO pin.
-If this bit is enabled, the device no longer strictly conforms to the IEEE 1149.1 JTAG6 standard for the function of the TDO pin.
-When enabled, the TDO pin simply mimics the state of the main_ref_fail interrupt status bit.
-Normal mode, TDO complies wit IEEE 1149.1.
-TDO pin used to indicate the star of the main_ref_fail interrupt status.
-This allows the device to generate a rapid hardware indication of a source failure. he state upt vice to e 0 5 ultra_fast switch Bit to enable ultra-fast switching mode.
-When this mode is enabled, the device disqualifies the current reference source as soon as it detects a few missing input cycles.
-0 The currently selected source is only disqualified by the activity monitors (leaky buckets) or by the frequency monitors.
-1 The currently selected source is disqualified after less than 3 oled, the device disqualifies the current reference only disqualified by the activity monitors (leaky buckets) or by the frequency monitors.
-The currently selected source is 0 4 ext_switch This bit enables external switching mode.
-When in eswitching mode, the device is only allowed to lock to a pair of sources.
-If the programmed priority of input I3 is non-zero an SRCSW pin is high, the device is forced to lock to input gardless of the signal present on that input.
-If the programmed priority of input I3 is zero, and the SRCSW pin is high, it is forced to lock to input I5 instiff the programmed priority of input I4 is non-zero an SRCSW pin is low, the device is forced to lock to input regardless of the signal present on that input.
-If the programmed priority of input I4 is zero, and the SRCSW pin is low, it is forced to lock to input I6 instep in the default value of this bit depends on the value SRCSWIT pin at power-up. one of d the out I3, e cead. d the ut I4 0 1 Normal operation mode.
+Software name Address (0x0) Access Defaul t value cnfg_monitors 48 R/W 0000 0101 Desc ription Configu ration register controlling several input monitoring an d switching g optior ÌS.
+Bit Bit name Bit description Value Bit settings Reset 7 freq_mon_clk Bit to select the source of the clock for the frequence monitors.
+This allows the frequency monitors to be of by either the output clock or by the local crystal osci locked Frequency monitors are clocked by the output of TO DPLL.
+Frequency monitors are clocked by the local crystal oscillator. locked 0 6 los_flag_on TDO Bit to select whether the main_ref_fail interrupt from DPLL is flagged on the TDO pin.
+If this bit is enabled device no longer strictly conforms to the IEEE 1149. standard for the function of the TDO pin.
+When enabled, the TDO pin simply mimics the state main_ref_fail interrupt status bit. , the 1 JTAG IEEE 1149.1.
+TDO pin used to indicate the st of the main_ref_fail interrupt he state upt vice to e 0 5 ultra_fast switch Bit to enable ultra-fast switching mode.
+When this menabled, the device disqualifies the current reference source as soon as it detects a few missing input cyc ce 0 only disqualified by the activity monitors (leaky buckets) or by th frequency monitors.
+0 4 ext_switch This bit enables external switching mode.
+When in e switching mode, the device is only allowed to lock to a pair of sources.
+If the programmed priority of input I3 is non-zero an SRCSW pin is high, the device is forced to lock to inpure gardless of the signal present on that input.
+If the programmed priority of input I3 is zero, and th SRCSW pin is high, it is forced to lock to input I5 insi- If the programmed priority of input I4 is non-zero an SRCSW pin is low, the device is forced to lock to input regardless of the signal present on that input.
+If the programmed priority of input I4 is zero, and th SRCSW pin is low, the device is forced to lock to input.
+If the programmed priority of input I4 is zero, and th SRCSW pin is low, it is forced to lock to input I6 inste The default value of this bit depends on the value SRCSWIT pin at power-up. o one of d the out I3, e tead. d the ut I4 e ead.
+0 Normal operation mode.
 External source switching mode is enabled.
 The operating mode of the device is always forced to be locked when in this mode.
-0 3 PBO_freeze This bit controls the freezing of phase build-out open If phase build-out has been enabled and there have some source switches, then the input-output phase relationship of the TO DPLL is unknown.
-If phase build no longer required, then it can be frozen.
-This maintacurrent input-output phase relationship, but prevent further phase build-out events.
-The alternative is to disable phase build-out without the phase.
-This might cause a phase shift in the out the TO DPLL re-locks the phase to zero degrees. been Id-out is ains the s 0 1 Phase build-out is not froz Phase build-out is frozen. further phase build-out ev occur.
+0 3 PBO_freeze PBO_freezeThis bit controls the freezing of phase build-out operation.
+If phase build-out has been enabled and there have been some source switches, then the input-output phase relationship of the TO DPLL is unknown.
+If phase build-out is no longer required, then it can be frozen.
+This maintains the current input-output phase relationship, but prevents further phase build-out events.
+The alternative is to disable phase build-out without freezing the phase.
+This might cause a phase shift in the output, as the TO DPLL re-locks the phase to zero degrees.O 0Phase build-out is not frozen.
+Phase build-out is not further phase build-out events occur.
 No 0